Dynamic Strategy Adaptation in Multi-Agent Environments with Large Language Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we have proposed a framework that integrates frozen large language models with reinforcement learning agents to support real-time strategy shaping in cooperative multi-agent environments.
-We have introduced symbolic feedback in the form of prompt-based binary evaluations, which refined low-level decision-making without requiring LLM fine-tuning or online optimization.
-We have evaluated the system across four increasingly noisy Overcooked-AI environments and found that PPO+LLM agents consistently outperformed PPO baselines.
-In high-noise conditions, we have achieved up to a 26\% improvement in average return, while maintaining inference latency below 1.05 milliseconds per decision step.
-While our framework supports real-time shaping across multiple decision steps, it does not incorporate dialogue-based interactions, such as conversational feedback from the LLM or language-mediated coordination between agents, which may offer richer strategic reasoning and alignment.
-These forms of interactive feedback and inter-agent communication represent promising directions for future extension, potentially enabling more adaptive and socially aware multi-agent behavior.
+We introduced symbolic feedback in the form of prompt-based binary evaluations, which refined low-level decision-making without requiring LLM fine-tuning or online optimization.
+We evaluated the system across four increasingly noisy Overcooked-AI environments and found that PPO+LLM agents achieved modest but measurable robustness gains in the most challenging settings.
+In the combined-noise regime, PPO+LLM recovered approximately one reward unit relative to PPO-only baselines (about 2.6\% of the 40-point penalty floor) while maintaining inference latency around 1.6 milliseconds per decision step with less than a 2\% overhead.
+More broadly, this framework demonstrates the potential of dynamic strategy refinement for cooperative decision-making in real-time multi-agent systems, where stability and adaptability are both critical.

+While our results highlight strong empirical performance, several limitations remain.
+We do not provide a formal mathematical proof of convergence to equilibrium, and our findings are based on observed empirical dynamics.
+The framework also treats the LLM as a one-shot evaluator, without modeling longer-term memory or belief persistence.
+Furthermore, dialogue-based interactions, such as conversational feedback from the LLM or language-mediated coordination between agents, were not included in this study, though they may enable richer strategic reasoning and alignment.
+Addressing these limitations by incorporating formal proofs, memory-augmented evaluation, and interactive language feedback will form the basis of future extensions to this work.